echapmanFromBunnings/msteams-connector-webhook/README.md

-# Microsoft Teams Webhook Notifications
+# Microsoft Teams Incoming Webhook Notifications

 This actions sends a message to your Microsoft Teams channel using an Incoming Webhook connector.
 An Incoming Webhook connector must be setup on your Microsoft Teams channel before this action can be used successfully.